rainbow-carrots/subsnake/readme.md

 * add themeable oscilloscope display
 * add more "factory" patches
 * add ping pong & filter to delay
+* add configurable oscillator drift
+* add voice stacking & spread

-if you encounter any issues (not listed above), let me know with an issue report. otherwise, enjoy :3
+if you encounter any issues, let me know with an issue report. otherwise, have fun :3